armbian/build/README.md

 <a href="#how-to-build-an-image-or-a-kernel"><img src=".github/README.gif" alt="Armbian logo" width="100%"></a>

 - Interactive graphical interface.
-- The workspace will be prepared by installing the necessary dependencies and sources.
+- Prepares the workspace by installing the necessary dependencies and sources.
-- It guides the entire process until a kernel package or ready-to-use image of the SD card is created.
+- It guides the entire process and creates a kernel package or a ready-to-use SD card image.

 ### Build parameter examples

-Show work in progress areas in interactive mode:
+Show work-in-progress areas in interactive mode:

 ```bash
 ./compile.sh EXPERT="yes"